-Water pump and strainer are located under the roadside dinette seat.
+The 16 ft. and 19 ft. are located under the roadside dinette seat.
 Lift cushion to reveal access panel.

 To clean strainer screen, first remove inlet connection from the pump side of strainer.
 This will allow the intake side of the strainer to be rotated about 1/8 turn counter clockwise and be removed.
 The screen part of the strainer will now be accessible for cleaning.